Apache ShardingSphere parses the SQL entered by users and rewrites the SQL according to the encryption rules provided by users.

 Apache ShardingSphere will encrypt the plaintext requested by users and store it in the underlying database.
 When the user queries, the ciphertext is extracted from the database, decrypted, and returned to the terminal user.
 By shielding the data encryption process, users do not need to operate the SQL parsing process, data encryption, and data decryption.

 Before explaining the whole process, we need to understand the encryption rules and configuration.
-Encryption configuration is mainly divided into four parts: data source configuration, encryptor configuration, encryption table configuration, and query attribute configuration, as shown in the figure below:
+Encryption configuration is mainly divided into three parts: data source configuration, encryptor configuration, encryption table configuration, as shown in the figure below:

 Data source configuration: the configuration of the data source.